openfl/OpenFLDevelopersGuide/working-with-video/playing-video-in-full-screen-mode.md

 Initiating full-screen mode

-For Flash Player content running in a browser, you initiate full-screen mode for video in response to either a mouse click or a keypress.
+For OpenFL content running in a browser, you initiate full-screen mode for video in response to either a mouse click or a keypress.
 For example, you can initiate full-screen mode when the user clicks a button labeled Full Screen or selects a Full Screen command from a context menu.
 To respond to the user, add an event listener to the object on which the action occurs.
 The following code adds an event listener to a button that the user clicks to enter full-screen mode:

 var fullScreenButton:Button = new Button(); fullScreenButton.label = &quot;Full Screen&quot;; addChild(fullScreenButton);